 Where to build the walls that protect us (#2)

-Commissioned by Kaleider, and supported using public funding by the National Lottery through Arts Council England and Exeter City Council.
+New iteration commissioned by Compass Festival (after original version commissioned by Kaleider, and supported using public funding by the National Lottery through Arts Council England and Exeter City Coiuncil).